cmdr-nova/cmdr-nova.github.io/_posts/2024-03-17-create-a-bootable-debian-flash-drive.md

 <p>Once the PC restarts, you'll be expected to choose an option.
 The option you'll want is ... to boot from a USB device!</p>
 <!-- /wp:paragraph -->

+<i>Added section for those on recent Dell laptops.</i>

+<p>I'm quickly going to interject this post I wrote earlier in 2024, and provide a little bit of an update, for those who have newer, or at least <em>recent</em> Dell laptops.
+In some installations, even after selecting the USB drive that you'd like to boot from (i.e., the Debian one in this tutorial), Dell's SupportAssist <em>may</em> interject, and take over, effectively overriding your Debian flash drive.
+In order to disable this, you'll want to navigate into the bios itself and scroll to the bottom of the boot section where it asks you what priority you want the SupportAssist program to take when it "detects" that Windows is failing to boot.
+Set that freaker to zero.
+Now ... you're good to go.</p>

+<p>Once you've saved your new bios configuration, and exited back to the boot screen, your flash drive <em>should</em> simply take over, and boot right to the Debian setup screen.
+If it doesn't, for whatever reason, go back into Windows, and retrace your steps to the "Recovery" and "Advanced Startup" settings, and repeat what you did before.</p>

 <!-- wp:paragraph -->
 <p>At this point, you'll begin the Debian install.
 I would choose the graphical option, because that's what I chose, and it worked fine.
 Going through the installation, it's going to ask you a lot of basic questions in regard to what you want.
 If you're feeling unsure, I went with the Gnome desktop environment and skipped the others (there'll be a list of them).</p>
 <!-- /wp:paragraph -->